-During this third year of the reissued permit, the County had 151 regulated land-disturbing activities, and a total of 67.047 acres disturbed.
+During this fourth year of the reissued permit, the County had 44 commercial regulated land-disturbing activities, with a total of 121.
+273 acres disturbed.
+The County also had 156 residential regulated land-disturbing activities, with a total of 33.61 acres disturbed.
 The monthly counts of land disturbing activities, both residential and commercial, can be found on the attached compact disk under the folder titled BMP 4-1.
 [Note that there are two spreadsheets to look at because the report is set up to calculate calendar year instead of fiscal year.]